teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 service and small state crosses a namespaced compare-and-swap repository.
 MB747 implements `data.quotes.read` through six channel-scoped prepared read operations and immutable records; it exposes neither SQL nor a database handle.
+MB748 proves that boundary with `quotes-v3`: the three pure read adapters move through the same reversible bridge used by the playful pilot, while mixed read-write quote dispatch stays in the core.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable